chika-games/RPG-Maker-Specifications/lmt.md

 These tags are used within the [Music Tag](#music-tag).

 #### Music Name Tag
 This tag specifies the filename of the music to be played in a map.
+If `MusicName` is "(OFF)", then no music will automatically play within the map.

 | Field | Type | Description |
 | --- | --- | --- |